Brian Swift (politician)

 Brian Swift (born 2 May 1952) is an Irish former Fianna Fáil politician.
 A solicitor by profession, he was an unsuccessful candidate at the 1981 and November 1982 general elections.
-He was elected to Waterford County Council and Waterford City Council, and served as Mayor of Waterford in 1986.
-He was Mayor for a second term in 1998–1999.
+He was elected to Waterford County Council and Waterford City Council, and served as Mayor of Waterford from 1986 to 1987.
+He was Mayor for a second term from 1998 to 1999.

 He was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Waterford constituency at the 1987 general election.
 He lost his seat at the 1989 general election.